-Considering feeding your fur baby a raw diet?
-Here are 6 points we think are important to consider!
+Considering feeding your dog a raw diet?
+Here are 6 important factors to consider.
 But first...

 What is a raw diet?